Tesla's truck is here

-Without naming any specific prices or numbers for the trick itself, Musk claimed the semi would be cheaper than diesel based engines with diesel at $2.50 an hour, and a $0.07 kwH electricity price.
+Without naming any specific prices or numbers for the truck, Musk claimed the semi would be cheaper than diesel based engines, but it's hard to validate that without proof.

 Oh, and it'll gradually decimate the truck driving industry with autopilot that gets better over time (it's restricted to lane guidance and auto braking right now).
 Level five autonomy -- the ability to drive itself entirely -- is a ways off, but this is a start.

 The biggest question I have after watching this event: is this something Tesla should be doing right now?

 This is a company that's struggling on a fundamental level to produce anything at scale, is unable to clear an amassing inventory, and it's beginning to become clear that things aren't as rosy as they'd like them to appear.
 Does it need another distraction, or maybe just some focus?

 This very, very long analysis from Seeking Alpha points out what's going on behind the scenes is concerning:

 Contrary to the CEO’s claims, the Model S never financed the Model X and the Model X never financed the Model 3.
 Consequently, Tesla exists at the mercy of other people’s money and interest expense began to climb more sharply to close in on $500 million per year. [...]
 80% of cash raised this year has already been incinerated.